Writing competitions for children and teens aged 5-18

 Closing date in April

-• Tadpole Press is running a worldwide 100-word writing contest open to writers of all ages.
+- Tadpole Press is running a worldwide 100-word writing contest open to writers of all ages.
 100 words can be submitted in any genre.
-There is an entry fee for this competition and there’s a cash prize for 1st place and writing coaching and editing packages for the 2nd and 3rd places.
-The deadline is 30th April.
+There is an entry fee for this competition, and there’s a cash prize for 1st place and writing coaching and editing packages for the 2nd and 3rd places.
+Deadlines are in April and November.

 Closing date in May